Attested-paper51/COSC-4P02-Web-Summarizer/README.md

 The objective is to create a program where the input would be a YouTube video or a webpage URL and the output would include a shorter URL for simple sharing.
 Additionally, the tool will make use of Large Language Models (LLMs) or Natural Language Processing (NLP) to provide short and insightful summaries of web content.
 Both free and premium aspects of the application would be available, such as user dashboard, social media integration, API access, and custom summarization levels.

-# Getting Started with Create React App
+# Getting Started with the Frontend Setup

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).